 Letters and light, flat items may be sent to:

-Sponsorship Department, International Needs USA
+Sponsorship Department, International Needs

 Our Direct Giving program is a great resource for people who want to make sure their sponsorship is always paid on time.